EXAM CHANGES ARE COMING STARTING OCTOBER 2023 – Click here.

 When will I get my results?

 Exam results are emailed within six to eight weeks of the exam date.
-Please be patient, but if your results are not received within eight weeks, please contact the CCEB.
+Please be patient, but if you do not receive your results within eight weeks, please contact the CCEB.

 Can I see my mark?